Developer Guide

 API: Ui.java

-The UI consists of a MainWindow
+The UI consists of a MainWindow that is made up of parts e.g.CommandBox, ResultDisplay, StatusBarFooter etc. All

-, inherit from the abstract UiPart
+these, including the MainWindow, inherit from the abstract UiPart class.

-component uses the JavaFX UI framework.
-The layout of these UI parts are defined in matching .fxml
+The UI component uses the JavaFX UI framework.
+The layout of these UI parts are defined in matching .fxml files that

-folder.
-For example, the layout of the MainWindow
+are in the src/main/resources/view folder.
+For example, the layout of the MainWindow is specified in

-The UI
+The UI component:

 - Executes users’ commands using the

-component. - Listens for changes to
+Logiccomponent. - Listens for changes to

-data so that the UI can be updated with the modified data. - Any changes in
+Modeldata so that the UI can be updated with the modified data. - Any changes in

-The class diagram below shows in more detail the compositions of the Panels
+The class diagram below shows in more detail the compositions of the Panels and Cards components as well as their

 relationships with other classes.